hsmyc/goconvert/README.md

 ## Getting Started

-### Prerequisites

-To run this application, you need:

-- Go installed on your system.
-- `pandoc` installed on your system for document conversion.
-- Docker installed on your system.

 ### Installation

 #### Using Docker
+- Docker installed on your system.
 1. Pull the Docker image:

    ```bash